 If you will be occupying a purely supernumerary position we will also need to obtain GMC approval for the post.
 However, most LTFT trainees will occupy a slot share, which has already been approved.
 Severn PGME and TPD will advise you if further approval is necessary.

 Dr Anna Simpson is the Flexible Trainees Representative who attends the School Board Meetings to represent flexible trainees.

-Most FAQs are answered on the PGME and RCoA websites.
+Most FAQs are answered on the PGMDE and RCoA websites.
 However, we have added a few FAQs of our own

 Dr Chris Laxton